Rod Stewart

-Stewart's music career began in 1962 when he took up busking with a harmonica.
-In 1963, he joined The Dimensions as a harmonica player and vocalist.
+Sir Roderick David Stewart (born 10 January 1945) is a British singer and songwriter.
+Known for his distinctive raspy singing voice, Stewart is among the best-selling music artists of all time, having sold more than 120 million records worldwide.
+His music career began in 1962 when he took up busking with a harmonica.
+In 1963, he joined the Dimensions as a harmonica player and vocalist.
 In 1964, Stewart joined Long John Baldry and the All Stars before moving to the Jeff Beck Group in 1967.
-Joining Faces in 1969, he also maintained a solo career releasing his debut album that year.
-Stewart's early albums were a fusion of rock, folk music, soul music, and R&B. His third album, 1971's Every Picture Tells a Story, was his breakthrough, topping the charts in the UK, US, Canada and Australia, as did its ballad "Maggie May".
+Joining Faces in 1969, he also launched a solo career, releasing his debut album, An Old Raincoat Won't Ever Let You Down, that year.
+Stewart's early albums were a fusion of rock, folk music, soul music, and R&B. His third album, 1971's Every Picture Tells a Story, was his breakthrough, topping the charts in the UK, US, Canada and Australia, as did its single "Maggie May".
 His 1972 follow-up album, Never a Dull Moment, also reached number one in the UK and Australia, while going top three in the US and Canada.
 Its single, "You Wear It Well", topped the chart in the UK and was a moderate hit elsewhere.

-After Stewart had a handful more UK top ten hits, the Faces broke up in 1975.
-Stewart's next few hit singles were ballads with "Sailing", off the 1975 UK and Australian number-one album, Atlantic Crossing, becoming a hit in the UK and the Netherlands (number one), Germany (number four) and other countries, but barely charting in North America.
+After Stewart had a handful more UK top-ten hits, Faces broke up in 1975.
+Stewart's next few hit singles were ballads, with "Sailing", taken from the 1975 UK and Australian number-one album Atlantic Crossing, becoming a hit in the UK and the Netherlands (number one), Germany (number four) and other countries, but barely charting in North America.
 A Night on the Town (1976), his fifth straight chart-topper in the UK, began a three-album run of going number one or top three in the US, Canada, the UK and Australia with each release.
 That album's "Tonight's the Night (Gonna Be Alright)" spent almost two months at number one in the US and Canada, and made the top five in other countries.
 Foot Loose & Fancy Free (1977) contained the hit "You're in My Heart (The Final Acclaim)" as well as the rocker "Hot Legs".
-Blondes Have More Fun (1978) and its disco-tinged "Da Ya Think I'm Sexy" both went to number one in Canada, Australia and the US, with "Da Ya Think I'm Sexy" also hitting number one in the UK and the top ten in other countries.
-Stewart's albums regularly hit the upper rungs of the charts in the Netherlands throughout the 70s and in Sweden from 1975 onward.
+Blondes Have More Fun (1978) and its disco-tinged "Da Ya Think I'm Sexy?" both went to number one in Canada, Australia and the US, with "Da Ya Think I'm Sexy?" also hitting number one in the UK and the top ten in other countries.
+Stewart's albums regularly hit the upper rungs of the charts in the Netherlands throughout the 1970s and in Sweden from 1975 onward.